Skip to main content

 asyncio.run(main())

-The agent auto-discovers all Xquik tools (explore + xquik) and can call any of the 122 API endpoints.
+The agent auto-discovers all Xquik tools (explore + xquik) and can call any of the 120 API endpoints.
+The MCP runtime returns normalized snake_case fields through xquik.request(), so keep prompts aligned with tweet_id, has_more, next_cursor, and returned job IDs.

 Streaming Responses